Franchise Group

-Franchise Group, Inc., is an American publicly traded holding company that acquires and manages mainly franchise companies.
-It owns brands in various retail industries including American Freight, Buddy's Home Furnishings, The Vitamin Shoppe, Pet Supplies Plus, Sylvan Learning and Badcock Home Furniture.
+Franchise Group, Inc. is an American privately held holding company that acquires and manages mainly franchise companies.
+It owns brands in various retail industries including American Freight, Buddy's Home Furnishings, The Vitamin Shoppe, and Pet Supplies Plus.

+On August 21, 2023, it was announced that a consortium of investors had acquired Franchise Group for $2.6 billion.

 History

-The Franchise Group was founded in 2019 through the merger of Liberty Tax and Buddy's Home Furnishings.
-It originally operated under the name Liberty Tax but changed its name to the Franchise Group, leaving Liberty Tax and Buddy's Home Furnishings as subsidiaries.
+Founded in 2019 through the merger of Liberty Tax and Buddy's Home Furnishings, it originally operated under the name Liberty Tax.
+However, when it was renamed Franchise Group, the company retained Liberty Tax and Buddy's Home Furnishings as its subsidiaries.

-It began expanding in 2019 with the acquisition of The Vitamin Shoppe and Sears Outlet.
-The Franchise Group purchased American Freight for $450 million in cash in 2020.
-After the acquisition, the company merged Sears Outlet into American Freight.
+One year after purchasing The Vitamin Shoppe and Sears Outlet, the company purchased American Freight for $450 million in cash in 2020. - then Sears Outlet merged into American Freight.

 On November 5, 2020, Franchise Group announced that it would acquire Fort Smith, Arkansas-based regional furniture retailer FFO Home, which filed for Chapter 11 bankruptcy protection on the same day.
 The acquisition was completed on December 29.